SteliosSpanos/flashcard-assistant/README.md

 - `DELETE /progress/{topic_id}` - Delete the progress in a topic

 **Automation**:
-- `GET /automation/daily-flashcard` - Get a flashcard from the topic with the lowest accuracy for automated reminders
+- `GET /automation/daily-flashcard` - Get a flashcard for automated reminders
+  - Returns flashcard from topic with lowest accuracy
+  - Includes user progress stats (accuracy, streak, cards reviewed)
+  - Designed for bash scripts and Discord integration

 ## Project Structure